VoMenThan/env/wp-content/plugins/seo-by-rank-math/readme.txt

 	* Contextual Help

 ### Bloggers Are Raving About Us ###
+<a href="https://s.rankmath.com/suganthan" target="_blank">Rank Math SEO Plugin Review from an SEO Consultant</a>

-<a href="https://link.mythemeshop.com/rm-review" target="_blank">Rank Math SEO Plugin – The Stormbreaker to Win SEO Infinity War</a>
+<a href="https://s.rankmath.com/ankitreview" target="_blank">Rank Math SEO Plugin – The Stormbreaker to Win SEO Infinity War</a>

-<a href="https://link.mythemeshop.com/seorelation-review" target="_blank">Rank Math SEO Plugin Review</a>
+<a href="https://s.rankmath.com/jacksonreview" target="_blank">Rank Math SEO Plugin Review</a>

-<a href="https://link.mythemeshop.com/bloginwp-review" target="_blank">Rank Math WordPress SEO Plugin review</a>
+<a href="https://s.rankmath.com/bloginwpreview" target="_blank">Rank Math WordPress SEO Plugin review</a>

-<a href="https://link.mythemeshop.com/blogginggenie-review" target="_blank">Rank Math SEO Plugin Review</a>
+<a href="https://s.rankmath.com/lokenderreview" target="_blank">Rank Math SEO Plugin Review</a>

-<a href="https://link.mythemeshop.com/sharjeel-review" target="_blank">Rank Math SEO Review</a>
+<a href="https://s.rankmath.com/malikreview" target="_blank">Rank Math SEO Review</a>

-<a href="https://link.mythemeshop.com/oww-rm" target="_blank">Rank Math – The Best SEO Plugin Review</a>
+<a href="https://s.rankmath.com/onewhitereview" target="_blank">Rank Math – The Best SEO Plugin Review</a>

+<a href="https://s.rankmath.com/santanureview" target="_blank">#1 SEO Plugin - Rank Math</a>

 ## CONNECT WITH THE TEAM AND SEO EXPERTS ##

-**<a href="https://link.mythemeshop.com/fbgrouprankmath" target="_blank">JOIN FACEBOOK GROUP COMMUNITY</a>**: The purpose of this Facebook group is to have a collective place where the community can help each other, and we can get some feedback to improve Rank Math as well.
+**<a href="https://s.rankmath.com/groupfb" target="_blank">JOIN FACEBOOK GROUP COMMUNITY</a>**: The purpose of this Facebook group is to have a collective place where the community can help each other, and we can get some feedback to improve Rank Math as well.
 Joining the group is also a great way to connect with like-minded people and share your SEO experience.

+= Branding Guideline =
+Rank Math® is a registered trademark.
+Please use the following format when mentioning Rank Math SEO plugin anywhere.
+* Rank Math [correct]
+* rank math [incorrect]
+* Rank math [incorrect]
+* rank Math [incorrect]
+* RankMath [incorrect]
+* Rankmath [incorrect]
+* rankmath [incorrect]
+* rankMath [incorrect]

 = Getting Started: =
-**<a href="https://link.mythemeshop.com/setuprm" target="_blank">1.
+**<a href="https://s.rankmath.com/setuprm" target="_blank">1.
 How to Setup Rank Math:</a>** Once you install Rank Math for the first time, you will be greeted with the Setup Wizard which is discussed in detail here.

-**<a href="https://link.mythemeshop.com/fbgrouprankmath" target="_blank">2.
+**<a href="https://s.rankmath.com/groupfb" target="_blank">2.
 Facebook Group:</a>** In this group, you will find the team of Rank Math SEO plugin fairly active and ready to answer your SEO related queries.

-**<a href="https://link.mythemeshop.com/rankmathkb" target="_blank">3.
+**<a href="https://s.rankmath.com/documentation" target="_blank">3.
 User Documentation:</a>** Although Rank Math is already easy to set up, we've put together tutorials, guides, and some knowledge bases to help you set up and get started with Rank Math.

-**<a href="https://link.mythemeshop.com/wordpresscommonerrors" target="_blank">4.
+**<a href="https://s.rankmath.com/wp-errors-fixes" target="_blank">4.
 Fixing Common Errors:</a>** Sometimes avoidable or common issues can get you stuck.
 We’ve created a common guide where we discuss all the common issues and how to fix them.

-**<a href="https://link.mythemeshop.com/supporttickethelp" target="_blank">5.
+**<a href="https://s.rankmath.com/support" target="_blank">5.
 Support Ticket Forum:</a>** Our dedicated forum is where you can get support for any issues that you face with Rank Math.
 In the forum, we'll also try to answer some SEO queries.
 User experience is important to us, and our aim is to answer all the queries on the forum in a timely manner.

 **[6.
 Frequently Asked Questions:](#faq-header)** Here we’ve answered the most commonly asked questions about Rank Math.
 The questions are related to features, pricing, and others.